slackwing/feathers/01 - Exploring an LCG with VivaGraphJS/README.md

-## Performing Preliminary Layouts in VivaGraphJS
+## Preliminary Layouts in VivaGraphJS

 - Even with today's computing power, drawing a graph of 65,000 nodes can take minutes or crash the browser.
 - As of 2019, Andrei Kashcha's VivaGraphJS seemed the fastest library for drawing large graphs.
 [His video](https://www.youtube.com/watch?v=Ax7KSQZ0_hk) (2014) has a nice comparison of 12 libraries.